No2Pads, a simple Notepad clone

 self.path = None

-To be useful an editor needs to be able to perform a lot of standard operations — copy, paste, cut, insert, clear.
+To be useful, a text editor needs to perform standard operations — copy, paste, cut, insert, and clear.
 Implementing all these operations on the text buffer directly would take some work.
-However, the QPlainTextEdit widget actually provides support for all of this through Qt slots.
+However, the QPlainTextEdit widget provides built-in support for all of this through Qt slots.

 python